PandaKata/dezoomcamp-project/README.md

 # Analysis of Covid Data around the world

 ## Used Technologies
 For this project I decided to use the following tools:

-Docker - to proceed to the containerization of other technologies; <br>
 Prefect - for orchestration; <br>
 Terraform - as Infrastructure-as-Code (IaC) tool; <br>
 Google Cloud Storage (GCS) - for storage as Data Lake; <br>